shrainu/ember-engine/README.md

 Ember Game Engine is a lightweight game engine which is focused around simplicity.

-> Version 0.01
+> Version 0.03

 ## Patch Notes

-- Initialization systems implemented
-- Window systems implemented
-- YAML Parser
+- Performance Tracking

 ## Features

-- Simple UI
+- Simple UI (NOT IMPLEMENTED)
 - Batched Rendering
-- No boilerplate features
+- No boilerplate features (NOT IMPLEMENTED)
-- No need for working around the engine to achive something
+- No need for working around the engine to achive something (NOT IMPLEMENTED)